pawel-czernecki/ctf-writeups/1753ctf 2025/Escatlate/readme.md

 I used the following Python script to automate the exploitation process:

 - Register a new user with a known password (password123) and role moderator.
-- If registration succeeds, extract the JWT token from the response.
+- If registration succeeds, extract the token from the response.
 - Use the token to access a protected endpoint and retrieve the flag.

 ```python